dwesterwick/SPTLateToTheParty/README.md

 * **open_doors_during_raid.chance_of_unlocking_doors**: The chance (in percent) that the mod will be able to unlock a door when trying to open it.
 By default, this is set to **50%**.
 * **open_doors_during_raid.chance_of_closing_doors**: The chance (in percent) that the mod will close a door instead of opening a door.
 By default, this is set to **15%**.
 * **open_doors_during_raid.max_calc_time_per_frame_ms**: The maximum amount of time (in milliseconds) the mod is allowed to run door-event procedures per frame.
 By default this is set to **3ms**, and delays of <15ms are basically imperceptible.

+* **toggle_switches_during_raid.enabled**: If the mod can turn on switches throughout the raid.
+This is **true** by default.
+* **toggle_switches_during_raid.time_between_events_ms**: The mod will check for switches to toggle at regular intervals of this many milliseconds throughout the raid (**3000** ms by default).
+* **toggle_switches_during_raid.exclusion_radius**: Switches will not be allowed to be toggled if they're within this distance (in meters) of you.
+This is **150** m by default.
+* **toggle_switches_during_raid.min_raid_ET_for_exfil_switches**: If a switch controls the ability for players to use extraction points (i.e. the power switch on Customs or elevator buttons on Labs), it will not be allowed to be toggled until this many seconds has elapsed since the beginning of the raid (before its shortened for Scav runs).
+This is **600** s by default.
+ * **toggle_switches_during_raid.delay_after_pressing_prereq_switch_s_per_m**: After switches have been initially toggled for Scav raids, the mod will not toggle any switches if prerequisite switches must be toggled before them (i.e. the elevator power switches on Labs).
+In this case, the mod won't attempt to toggle the switch until a certain amount of time has elapsed after the prerequisite switch is toggled.
+This delay is calculated using this parameter (in seconds/meter) and the distance between the switches.
+The purpose of this delay is to simulate the time needed for a player to toggle the prerequisite switch and then travel to the first switch.
+This is **1** s/m by default.
+  * **toggle_switches_during_raid.raid_fraction_when_toggling.min/max**: The minimum and maximum fractions of the overall raid time (before they're reduced for Scav runs) that switches are allowed to be toggled.
+  * **toggle_switches_during_raid.fraction_of_switches_to_toggle.min/max**: The minimum and maximum fractions of switches that will be toggled throughout the raid.
+These values are fractions of the total number of switches on the map that can be toggled by players.
+  * **toggle_switches_during_raid.max_calc_time_per_frame_ms**: The maximum amount of time (in milliseconds) the mod is allowed to run switch-toggling procedures per frame.
+By default this is set to **3ms**, and delays of <15ms are basically imperceptible.

 * **trader_stock_changes.enabled**: If the mod should allow trader stock to deplete as well as change the number and variety of items sold by Fence.
 * **trader_stock_changes.max_ammo_buy_rate**: The maximum rate at which a trader's ammo supply (for each type) can be reduced in rounds/second.